SamuelWhitton/natural-daina/README.md

 [B] { ~ new *{} }
 ```

-multiple levels of inference, even though in this case an infinite loop occurs
+Multiple levels of type inference can occur leading to a chain of inferences.
+In the following example, the output type of **barOne** and **barTwo** are infered as **[AB]**, although the result of invoking these methods cwould result in an infinite execution loop.
 ```
 [Foo] (AB, A, B) {